redxaxder/7DRL2022/roadmap.md

 - Better fire deaths, unsatisfying how enemies just disappear
   - Also, we should stop emitting particles and only free enemies when particles are all gone
+- Some kind of separator on the log so that you can tell the most recent turn from older turns at a glance

 Strech Goals:
 - dial up the anger along a curve like the zoom